balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   mv ${tmp} config.json
   ```

-  5) Use balena CLI to inject the modified configuration file in the newly downloaded image:
+  5) Use the balena CLI to inject the modified configuration file in the newly downloaded image:
   ```shell
   sudo balena config inject config.json -d balena.img
   ```

-  6) Write the balenaOS image to your SD-CARD, USB key or NVME.
+  6) Write the balenaOS image to your SD-CARD, USB key or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.
 </details>
 </details>

 <details>
 <summary><b>Jetson Orin NX 16GB in Xavier NX Devkit / Seeed reComputer J3010 / Seeed reComputer J4012</b></summary>

-  - If you would like to use a USB key to flash an NVME drive attached to your device, simply insert the USB flasher Key and connect power to the board.
+  - If you would like to use a USB flash drive an NVME drive attached to your device, simply insert the USB flash drive and connect power to the board.

-  - If you would like the same USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same USB Key or NVMe on which the balenaOS flasher image has been written to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:

   ```json
   "installer": {